paulosoaresua/tomcat-coordination_analysis/README.md

 Our models achieve the following performance on the [ASIST Study 3 dataset](https://dataverse.asu.edu/dataset.xhtml?persistentId=doi:10.48349/ASU/QDQ4MH) compared to a baseline predictor:

-*Numbers are RMSE and standard error.*
+*Numbers are mean absolute error (MAE) and standard error of the mean.*

 | Mission | Model                                                                | No-Advisor   | ToMCAT Advisor | Combined     |
 |---------|----------------------------------------------------------------------|--------------|----------------|--------------|